 Yes, if you think you need a little help filing your taxes correctly, a tax accountant would be a better option.
 As well as making sure that you file your tax returns correctly, a tax accountant can advise you on what you can and cannot claim your tax exemptions/overpaid taxes.
 Moreover, the tax regulations are always dynamics – new ones taking place and the old ones being amended.
 How many of us can keep ourselves updated with all these changes all the time.
 It is a part of the job of a tax accountant to keep himself updated with all the developments in the taxation system and make sure that his clients’ taxes are paid in accordance with these changes.

 How Long Does it Take an Accountant to Do a Tax Return in the UK?

 This is a very common question!
-It usually takes between 5 days and 8 weeks, depending on a number of factors, including the system involved (for example, via PAYE or self-assessment or corporate tax etc.), whether you have applied online or in paper, and whether or not HMRC performs security checks during the process.
+It usually takes between 5 days and 8 weeks, depending on a number of factors, including the system involved (for example, via PAYE or self-assessment or corporate tax, etc.), whether you have applied online or in the paper, and whether or not HMRC performs security checks during the process.
 So depending upon your situation, it is a good idea to ask your accountant to start doing your taxes well advance the due date.

 Do Accountants Need Receipts?

 If your accountant doesn't have receipts, you may have to make assumptions, and/or some expenses could be completely ignored, which may increase your tax bill.
 Your accountant will need the petty cash balance at the end of the year.
 Therefore these records are essential.
 If your accountant manages your payroll, he will need a printed copy of the payroll for each month so that he can verify all salary amounts and other taxes.
 Similarly, all business expenses claimed should be backed up by proper receipts.